brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 Like a hundred million visitors to Japan before us, we made our way through Kyoto.
-We visited the traditional attractions like [Fushimi Inari-taisha][fushimiinari] (recognizable by its rows of hundreds of brightly painted _torii_) and [Nijō Castle][nijocastle], but I was most impressed by Kyoto's alleys.
+We visited the traditional attractions like [Fushimi Inari-taisha][fushimiinari] (recognizable by its rows of hundreds of _torii_ painted in a bright vermilion) and [Nijō Castle][nijocastle], but I was most impressed by Kyoto's alleys.
 There's a famous one running through the Ponto-chō district parallel to the Kamo river that's particularly spectacular.

 Lined with restaurants and businesses on both sides and hundreds of people milling about to see them, it's